rosal3svictor/JavaScript/README.md

    given that portion of code the question is: How can we do to invoke this same method over another object that also contains the same `name` property on it?

    We have to call that same function but, in another context.
 Does it ring a bell for you?
 All functions in JavaScript are objects and by so, they have properties and methods what we can use.
 Among those ones there is

    ```Text
    Function.prototype.call - Method that allow us to invoke a function changing its context, changing the value that `this` is going to take.
    ```

-   In order to use it, we can simply write the function we want to use and invoke it but not directly, but instead doin it with the `call` method.
-The first para it receives is the _new context (the object to which this is going to be)_ and then, there will be a list of elments separated by comma representing the params (in our case _yelling_ and _withFarewell_).
+   In order to use it, we can simply write the function we want to use and invoke it but not directly, but instead doing it with the `call` method.
+The first param it receives is the _new context (the object to which `this` is going to be)_ and then, there will be a list of elments separated by commas representing the params (in our case _yelling_ and _withFarewell_).

    ```TypeScript
     const pepe = { nombre: 'Pepe' };